TetraPlex-org/central/Documentation/technical/private data.md

 7. The right to object
 8. Rights about automated decision making and profiling.

-Other considerations should be cost of data storage and potential for leakage of data metadata.
+Other considerations should be cost of data storage and potential for leakage of metadata.